FirelyTeam/firely-docs/vonk/deployment/docker.rst

      vonk-mongo-db:
        image: mongo

 Save the text above to a file in your working directory with the name ``docker-compose.mongodb.yml``.
-Make sure your Vonk license file is named ``vonk-trial-license.json`` and is residing in your working directory (see :ref:`getting_started_docker` on how to obtain the license), **not** in a subdirectory named ``license`` (that is an internal directory inside the container).
+Make sure your Firely Server license file is named ``vonk-trial-license.json`` and is residing in your working directory (see :ref:`getting_started_docker` on how to obtain the license), **not** in a subdirectory named ``license`` (that is an internal directory inside the container).
 If your license file has a different name, use that name instead of ``vonk-trial-license`` in the text above.

-Use this command to spin up a Vonk container and MongoDB container: |br|
+Use this command to spin up a Firely Server container and MongoDB container: |br|
 ``> docker-compose -f docker-compose.mongodb.yml up -d``

 Open a browser and use the address http://localhost:8080/.
-This will show the landing page of Vonk.
+This will show the landing page of Firely Server.